 Shock and disbelief

 The feeling of shock following a death can be overwhelming.
-This can show itself as numbness and withdrawing from those around you, or as uncontrollable crying or despair.
+This can show itself as numbness and withdrawing from those around you.
+You might cry uncontrollably or feel despair.
 Sometimes people experience muscle aches, bodily pain or shivering.
-It is not unusual to feel there must be some mistake, even if you were there when the person you cared about died.
+It’s not unusual to feel there must be a mistake, even if you were there when the person you cared about died.

 Anger